noorary/kadunkulkija/README.md

 - [ ] lomakkeet validioivat syötetyn tiedon
 - [x] sovelluksessa on ainakin yksi monimutkaisempi yhteenvetokysely jonka tulokset näytetään käyttäjälle
     - [x] Users who have completed at least 5 plans
-    - [ ] Streets that are part of 1 or more plans
 - [ ] ei injektiomahdollisuuksia